 associated with SERM treatment.
 Tamoxifen is associated with an

 increased risk of endometrial cancer and deep venous thrombosis

 (DVT).
 Although raloxifene is not associated with an increased risk

 of endometrial cancer, the risk of DVT remains.
+Aromatase inhibitors, such as exemestane, show promise for breast cancer prevention but are not currently FDA approved for this indication.
 The USPSTF recommends

 that clinicians discuss chemoprevention with women at high risk